ceciliaagosta/1850965_Labmon/Student_doc.md

 - TECHNOLOGICAL SPECIFICATION:
 The microservice is developed in Python and uses Flask, a lightweight Python web framework.
 It uses the following libraries and technologies:
-    - JWT (pyjwt): The microservice handles JSON Web Tokens (JWT), commonly used for secure token-based authentication.
+    - JWT (PyJWT): The microservice handles JSON Web Tokens (JWT), commonly used for secure token-based authentication.
     - Flask-Bcrypt and bcrypt: These packages are used for secure encryption and cryptographic operations.
     - Flask-SQLAlchemy  and SQLAlchemy : Provide ORM-based interaction with the PostgreSQL database.
     - pika : Used to communicate with RabbitMQ message broker for asynchronous events